CCC-SLP Requirements: Become a CCC-SLP

 What is the Role of the CCC-SLP Credential?

 The American Speech-Language-Hearing Association (ASHA) is a third-party certifying organization for speech pathologists.
 ASHA helps set standards and practices for speech pathologists.
-A CCC-SLP credential is an ASHA certification that helps to ensure that a pathologist is prepared to offer high-quality speech-language pathology services, including the professional development requirements they must continue to meet that ensure they are up to speed on the latest information in the field.
+A CCC-SLP credential is an ASHA certification that helps ensure a pathologist is prepared to provide high-quality speech-language pathology services, including the professional development requirements they must continue to meet to stay up to speed on the latest information in the field.

-CCC-SLP credentials serve as a nationally recognized board certification to denote competence in the field.
-When it comes to state licensure, a CCC-SLP credential is accepted as one possible qualification, though it is usually considered optional.
+CCC-SLP credentials are a nationally recognized board certification that denotes competence in the field.
+For state licensure, a CCC-SLP credential is accepted as one possible qualification, though it is usually considered optional.
 Not all states require a CCC-SLP credential for you to become an SLP

 CCC-SLP Requirements

 • Graduate from a program accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) or from a program with CAA-candidacy status.
-Some prerequisite courses including basic biology, chemistry or physics.
+Applicants must complete foundational coursework demonstrating knowledge in statistics, biological sciences, physical sciences, and social or behavioral sciences as required by ASHA certification standards.

 • Secure passing Praxis Exam scores.